developerdhairya/HLD-Basic-Concepts/HLD-Core-Concepts.md

 - `Application Load balancers` distribute requests based upon data found in application layer protocols such as HTTP(eg. Cookies,Headers etc).
 - `Network load balancers` act upon data found in network and transport layer protocols (IP, TCP, FTP, UDP).

+# `API Gateway`

+- An API Gateway is single entry point for multiple services within your web or mobile application.
+- It can also perform various tasks, like rate-limiting requests, authenticating users, logging requests/responses, enforcing security policies, etc.
+- A good example of API